• CLASSIC IKITESURF

 occasionally around 15 feet.

-late evening and early morning. waves 5 to 7 feet. waves
+in the late evening and early morning. waves 3 to 5 feet building

 $$